awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 ## General<a name="amazon-lightsail-frequently-asked-questions-faq-general"></a>

 **What is Amazon Lightsail?**
-Amazon Lightsail is the easiest way to get started with AWS, providing everything you need to get your project running in the cloud\.
-Lightsail provides developers compute, storage, and networking capacity and capabilities to deploy and manage websites, web applications, and databases in the cloud\.
-Lightsail includes everything you need to launch your project quickly – a virtual machine, a managed database, SSD\-based storage, data transfer, DNS management, and a static IP – for a low, predictable monthly price\.
-You can also scale out your application or website over time and improve its availability and redundancy by adding other Lightsail resources, like load balancers, attached block storage and managed databases\.
+Amazon Lightsail is the easiest way to get started with AWS for developers, small businesses, students, and other users who need a solution to build and host their websites and web applications in the cloud\.
+Lightsail provides developers compute, storage, and networking capacity\.
+Lightsail includes everything you need to launch your project quickly – virtual machines, containers, databases, CDN, load balancers, DNS management etc\. – for a low, predictable monthly price\.

 **What can I do with Lightsail?**
 You can create preconfigured virtual private servers \(instances\) that include everything to easily deploy and manage your application, or create databases for which the security and health of the underlying infrastructure and operating system is managed by Lightsail\.
 Lightsail is best suited to projects that require a few dozen instances or less, and developers who prefer a simple management interface\.
 Common use cases for Lightsail include running websites, web applications, business software, blogs, e\-commerce sites, and more\.
 As your project grows, you can use load balancers and attached block storage with your instance to increase redundancy and uptime and access dozens of other AWS services to add new capabilities\.